 The American Academy of Family Physicians (AAFP) believes that each specialty society should maintain responsibility for recommending, implementing, maintaining and evaluating privileging policies for its members.
 The AAFP also believes that privileging should be based on documented training and/or experience, demonstrated abilities and current competence, and, whenever possible, be evidence based.
 Physician privileging should allow for any and all combinations of competencies in adult, pediatric, and obstetric care in both the inpatient and outpatient setting.

 Recognizing that on rare occasions minimum quotas (or numbers) may be required in specific privileging instances where insufficient data exists, the AAFP believes that a consensus opinion of experts from within the specialty may be necessary until such time as an evidence-based recommendation is available.
-(1995) (April 2014 BOD)
+(1995) (2014 COD)

 Share this page

 You must sign in before you can share a page on AAFP connection.